-As you can see, the type of the partition is set to 27, while common Windows NT NTFS partition with the standard MBR partition table uses type 07 (a hidden partition has the code 17).
+As you can see, the type of partition is 27, while a common Windows NTFS partition with the standard MBR partition table uses type 07 (a hidden partition has code 17).

 You may try to change the partition type as follows: